randyp/randyp.github.io/content/please-do-not-feed-the-code-monkeys/body.md

 ### Curiosity

+To begin taming your inner Code Monkeys you must first open your mind.
+Technically John Cleese calls it the *open mode* and claims the open mode is essential to creativity...
+Wait a second, aren't we supposed to be discussing curiosity?

 I'm certain beyond doubt that curiosity and creativity are two sides of the same coin and share the same processes.
 John Cleese's talk [Creativity in Management](https://www.youtube.com/watch?v=Pb5oIIPO62g) is the best resource I have found to foster curiosity, except that you will have to mentally replace the word "creative" with "curious" in his talk.
-To summarize his talk (applied to curiosity):
+To summarize his talk if you apply his talk to curiosity:

 * Curiosity is not a talent.
 * Curiosity does not come from the closed mode, which is when you are focused.